awsdocs/amazon-chime-user-guide/doc_source/chime-scheduling-best-practices.md

 Attendees can open the meeting link in the instructions, choose **Meetings**, **Join a Meeting**, and enter the PIN manually\.

-Use caution when using distribution lists with meet@chime\.com\.
+Use caution when using distribution lists with meet@chime\.aws\.
 To have Amazon Chime initiate the call, you must list individual users\.

 ## Changing Meeting Details<a name="meeting-details"></a>

-When changing meeting details or adding meet@chime\.com to an existing meeting, remember to choose **Send Updates to All**\.
+When changing meeting details or adding meet@chime\.aws to an existing meeting, remember to choose **Send Updates to All**\.